Arthur Scott Bailey

 Arthur Scott Bailey (November 16, 1877 – October 17, 1949) was an American writer.

+Biography

 He was the author of more than forty children's books.
 He was born in St. Albans, Vermont, United States, the second child of Winfield Scott Bailey and Harriet Sarah Goodhue (a girl, Ellen was born in 1876).
 Winfield Bailey owned a dry goods shop that was stated to be "one of the most reputable of St. Albans mercantile concerns" and specialized in furs; namely ladies' fur coats, muffs and scarves.
 Bailey attended St. Albans Academy and graduated in 1896, in a class of only eleven other students.
 He then went on to the University of Vermont in Burlington, Vermont, where he became involved in a fraternal organization, Sigma Phi (with which he was very active through at least 1915; he joined the organization's Catalogue Committee in 1914 as a vice chairman, after the resignation of Dr. Alexander Duane).

 However, he left UVM in 1901 and transferred to Harvard, where he earned his bachelor's degree.
 After graduating Harvard in 1902, Bailey traveled to Chicago and put his knowledge of growing up in his father's store to good use, becoming a wholesale grocery merchant.
 This lasted until 1904, when Bailey travelled to New York City and became an editor for various publishers.
 Which publishers these were is unknown, with the exception of the Macaulay Company, where he was working in early 1915.
 He was married about this time (on September 14, 1913) to Estella W. Goodspeed, a St. Albans woman; the wedding was held in his hometown.
 Estella Goodspeed, whose maiden name had been Crampton, had been married once before to an unknown Mr. Nelson Allen Goodspeed, and had a son, Allen Wright Goodspeed and daughter, Estella Joanne Goodspeed.
 Allen Goodspeed was born on August 5, 1906, and would have been nine years old when Bailey wrote the first Sleepy-Time Tales (Estella was born in 1908).
 As Bailey did not write prior to his marriage to Estella, it can be surmised that he first started crafting his stories for Allen and Estella, whom he treated as his own children.
 Estella Joanne later married a Mr. Lennox Stuart and moved to Shaker Heights, Ohio.